Solus is a rolling release desktop-oriented Linux distribution.

 - https://discuss.getsol.us/d/10381-aerynos-formerly-serpentos-news/3

-Solus continues to be the most stable and least-jank distro I've used.
+Solus continues to be the most stable and least-jank distro I've ever used.
+And I've used just about all of them.

 # Tips